bb-io/PhraseLanguageAI/README.md

 <!-- begin docs -->

-Phrase language AI specializes in language translation services.
+Phrase Language AI specializes in language translation services.
 It offers a  machine translation (MT) engine capable of providing high-quality translations across multiple languages and ability to understand context.

 ## Before setting up

 Before you can connect you need to make sure that:

-- You have a Phrase language AI account.
+- You have a Phrase Language AI account.

 ## Connecting

-1. Navigate to Apps, and identify the Phrase language AI app.
+1. Navigate to Apps, and identify the Phrase Language AI app.
 You can use search to find it.
 2. Click _Add Connection_.
-3. Name your connection for future reference e.g. 'My Phrase language AI connection'.
+3. Name your connection for future reference e.g. 'My Phrase Language AI connection'.
-4. Fill in the User name field and Password to your Phrase language AI account and choose the data center to use.
+4. Fill in the User name field and Password to your Phrase Language AI account and choose the data center to use.
 5. Click _Connect_.

 ## Actions